 Generally, it is considered a litigation best practice to retain a fee expert on multi-million dollar attorney fee matters.
 On routine fee matters, of less than $1 million, fee-seeking attorneys can serve as their own fee experts.
 But on large scale attorney fee and legal billing matters, you should retain a fee expert before the fee-setting stage in the litigation.
 The work required to provide a meaningful review and in-depth analysis may take several weeks.

-4. Why should I retain a NALFA fee expert?
+4. Why should I retain a NALFA attorney fee expert?

-5. Why should judges use NALFA fee experts in fee dispute matters?
+5. Why should judges use NALFA attorney fee experts in fee dispute matters?

 6. What type of reports and opinions can your attorney fee experts provide?